binaryage/dirac/readme.md

     lein server

 Now you should have working demo site at [http://localhost:3000](http://localhost:3000).
 Second terminal should have figwheel connected with REPL available.
-Now close your browser tab (we will use Canary instead, but first we have to build the Dirac extension).
+Now close your browser tab - we will use Canary instead, but first we have to build the Dirac extension:

-Now compile Dirac extension:

     cd demo-workspace
     git clone https://github.com/binaryage/dirac
     cd dirac
     lein regenerate
     lein release
+    lein package

 This should build extension into `releases` name of the extension folder will be `dirac-VERSION`, where version is current version fetched from Dirac's `project.clj`.

 Launch latest Chrome Canary from command-line.
 We want to install Dirac extension there, so it is better to run it with a clean/dedicated user profile.

+    mkdir .dev-chrome-profile

 Also you have to run it with [remote debugging](https://developer.chrome.com/devtools/docs/debugger-protocol) enabled on port 9222 (better make an alias of this command):

     /Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary \
           --remote-debugging-port=9222 \
           --no-first-run \
-          --user-data-dir=~/.dev-chrome-profile
+          --user-data-dir=.dev-chrome-profile

 Now install Dirac extension.
 For now, you have to switch to Developer mode and [load it as unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked).
 Folder with your compiled Dirac is `demo-workspace/dirac/releases/dirac-0.1.0-SNAPSHOT` or similar.